captncraig/homenet/bootstrap.md

 5. Install flux per [instructions](https://fluxcd.io/docs/get-started/).
 Or I do it the manual way with `flux install --export >> manifests/flux.yaml` and `kubectl apply -f manifests/flux.yaml`

+6. Add git repo to manifests and kubectl apply

+7. Add kustomize controller to sync manifests.